How Much Do Luxury Hand‑Poured Candles Really Cost (And Why They’re Worth It)

 Are luxury candles better for the air?

-Premium waxes and clean fragrances tend to produce less soot and a steadier burn.
-Always ventilate and follow care guidelines.
+Premium waxes and clean fragrances tend to produce less soot and a steadier burn. which you generally get with a luxury candle make sure you check the companies website to see what they use and follow care guidelines.

 What size is best for open‑plan rooms?